amiracle/splunk_app_evidentio/README.md

 	- Log into your AWS Console and navigate to the Lambda Function service.
 	- Click on "Create a Lambda function"
 	- In the Filter box, type in "splunk-logging" Click on the result.
 		- Give your Lambda function a name, I would suggest using "GetDataFromEvidentio"
-		- (Watch this video for additional help setting up the Lambda function with Splunk http://dev.splunk.com/view/event-collector/SP-CAAAE7T)
-		- Encrypt your Splunk HEC token using the AWS CLI tools and the KMS key generated per the video.

 	- With the lambda function setup, now go to your SNS topics and subscribe your newly created lambda function to the topic collecting data from Evident.io.

 - Step 3 - Testing